-We distribute our systems through our direct sales force and support organizations located in North America, Europe, and Asia-Pacific, and through distributors or sales agents in several European, Latin American, Middle Eastern, and Asia-Pacific countries.
-Our manufacturing operations are located in Singapore, Canada, and South San Francisco, California.
-Our facility in Singapore manufactures our genomics instruments, several of which are assembled at facilities of our contract manufacturers in Singapore, with testing and calibration of the assembled products performed at our Singapore facility.
-All our IFCs for commercial sale and some IFCs for our research and development purposes also are fabricated at our Singapore facility.
+Our manufacturing operations are primarily located in Singapore and Canada.
+Our facility in Singapore manufactures our IFCs and manages production of our genomics instruments, which are assembled by our contract manufacturer located within our Singapore facility.
+All of our IFCs for commercial sale and some IFCs for our research and development purposes are also fabricated at our Singapore facility.
 Our mass cytometry instruments for commercial sale, as well as for internal research and development purposes, are manufactured at our facility in Canada.
 We also manufacture assays and reagents at our facilities in the United States.
+As part of our on-going efforts related to operational excellence and improving efficiencies, we are consolidating our North American production activities into our Canadian facility.